golostos/env-to-ts/README.md

 Options:
-  -v, --version           output the version number -e, --envfile <value>   Envfile name (default: ".env") -t, --types <value>     Name of a file with TS types for environment variables (default: "EnvironmentVariables.ts")
+  -v, --version           output the version number -e, --envfile <value>   Envfile name (default: ".env") -t, --types <value>     Name of a file with TS types for environment variables -d, --declare <value>   Name of a file with global env type declarations (default:
+                          "environment.d.ts")
-  -w, --watch             Watch mode (default: false) -ni, --no-infer-number  No infer number type from the env variable -ne, --no-node-env      This prevents of using NODE_ENV variable in the types definitions -h, --help              display help for command
+  -w, --watch             Watch mode (default: false) -ni, --no-infer-number  No infer number type from the env variable -ne, --no-node-env      This prevents of using NODE_ENV variable in the types definitions -nd, --no-declare-file  This prevents the creation of a file with global env type declarations
+  -h, --help              display help for command
 ```